Vlada Knowlton - Director, Writer, Producer, Editor

-Vlada makes films and music videos.
+Vlada is a Seattle-based filmmaker.
 Her debut documentary feature, Having It All, was selected by Washington's PBS station, KCTS9, as the anchor program for its “Women Who Inspire” series in August, 2015, and went on to also be broadcast by Oregon Public Broadcasting.
 Its online premiere, presented by the organizations Flexjobs and 1 Million For Work Flexibility, was a press-covered event that included a panel discussion with Kelly Wallace of CNN.
 Her current documentary, The Most Dangerous Year, was awarded the Professional Grant from Women in Film Seattle.
 Prior to becoming a filmmaker Vlada worked at Microsoft.
 She holds a B.Sc. in Psychology from McGill University and a Ph.D. in Cognitive Science from Brown University and worked at Microsoft prior to her filmmaking career.

 Lulu Gargiulo - Director of Photography, Producer